johnnieeliasson/Uppgift-3/2-html-full-page/README.md

   - head
   - body
 - [ ] Place all necessary meta-tags inside the head, inkluding webbpage-name, description, etc
+  - a header
+  - a heading inside the header-element, with the text "About us"
-- [ ] Create a menu, with all the four pages working (index, products, about, contact)
+- [ ] Create a menu, with all the four pages working (index.html, products.html, about.html, contact.html and optional (see below for optional task): drawing.html)
 - [ ] Insert three pictures of members from the border, choose photos from <https://www.pexels.com>, with names under each picture
 - [ ] Add a nice quote with the correct element.
 If you need inspiration, use <https://www.goodreads.com/quotes>
 - [ ] Add a footer with suitable texts

 ... but again, please feel free to add additional content.

+## Optional: In-depth assignment

+> do only if you have time

+- [ ] Create a new file called drawing.html
+- [ ] Create the following elements
+  - doctype
+  - html
+  - head
+  - body
+- [ ] Place all necessary meta-tags inside the head, inkluding webbpage-name, description, etc
+  - a header
+  - a heading inside the header-element, with the text "A suggested logo"
+- [ ] Create a menu, with all the four other pages working (index, products, about, contact), and add drawing.html
+- [ ] Make a nice logo and add it to the page, with the use of the element svg, its children and their attributes. <https://www.w3schools.com/html/html5_svg.asp>